FZU-N/URWKV/README.md

 * [ ] Refactor and document code for clarity and reproducibility.

-**Note:**
+**Notes and Links:**

+* **Results:** Visual results of URWKV can be downloaded from [here](https://pan.baidu.com/s/1EiuCvuj_Ycw0YEDpzhFLJg?pwd=kn23).

-* The weights for SMID and MIT-5K may have been overwritten.
+* **Pre-trained weights:** The weights for SMID and MIT-5K may have been overwritten.
 You can either train them yourself or wait for us to re-train and upload them later.
 Pre-trained weights for other datasets can be downloaded from [here](https://pan.baidu.com/s/1UuKmG6WcaCWdwkj3_jsPPg?pwd=5ady).

+* **Datasets:** All datasets used in this work can be downloaded from [here](https://pan.baidu.com/s/1R0L4QEXw0uOyWyVp1x6Zig?pwd=2x5i).

-* Since we haven't done much hyperparameter tuning, you are encouraged to explore better configurations to potentially improve the model's performance.
+* **Hyperparameter tuning:** Since we haven't done much hyperparameter tuning, you are encouraged to explore better configurations to potentially improve the model's performance.

 ## Abstract